Exploring Vacant Classes in Label-Skewed Federated Learning

 \subsection{Overall Objective}

-As of now, we have elaborated extensively on our strategy to tackle the problem of overlooking empty classes in previous methods through knowledge distillation.
-Moreover, we mitigate the decrease in minority class of the updated local model by regulating non-label logits directly, to further alleviate local overfitting issues.
-In summary, we propose the comprehensive method named FedED, whose objective is as follows:
+As of now, we have elaborated extensively on our strategy to tackle the problem of loss of information about vacant classes in previous methods through knowledge distillation.
+Moreover, we mitigate the decrease in minority classes of the updated local model by regulating non-label logits directly, to further alleviate local overfitting issues.
+In summary, we propose the comprehensive method named FedVLS, whose objective is as follows:

-where $\lambda$ is a non-negative hyperparameter to control the contribution of empty-class distillation.
-In the loss function of our FedED, we attain new knowledge from the observed class in local data distribution using the $\mathcal{L}_{\bf cal}$ and $\mathcal{L}_{\bf logit}$.
-In the meanwhile, we preserve the previous knowledge on the empty classes by following the global model’s perspective using the $\mathcal{L}_{\bf dis}$.
-By combining empty-class distillation and logit suppression, FedED can effectively manipulate various levels of data heterogeneity.
-The complete flowchart of our method is illustrated in Figure~\ref{fig: flow} and the pseudo-code can be found in Appendix~\ref{appendixB}.
+where $\lambda$ is a non-negative hyperparameter to control the contribution of vacant-class distillation.
+In the loss function of our FedVLS, we attain new knowledge from the observed class in local data distribution using the $\mathcal{L}_{\bf cal}$ and $\mathcal{L}_{\bf logit}$.
+In the meanwhile, we preserve the previous knowledge on the vacant classes by following the global model’s perspective using the $\mathcal{L}_{\bf dis}$.
+By combining vacant-class distillation and logit suppression, FedVLS can effectively manipulate various levels of label skews.
+Algorithm 1 in the technical appendix shows the overflow of our method.